radius-project/blog/scripts/blog-prompt.md

 STRUCTURE REQUIREMENTS:
 - Start immediately with introductory content, NO heading.
-- Summarize the release, include a link to the latest Radius release notes and for new users, provide guidance on how to get started with Radius.
+- Summarize the release, include a link to the release notes at {RELEASE_URL} and for new users, provide guidance on how to get started with Radius.
 - Use ## headings for main features (not # headings) and summarize each feature in a concise paragraph
 - Feature summary should have breaking changes as a highlight within, not a separate section
 - End with the exact "Learn more and Get Involved" section below